|New Jersey Trails Program Home

 New Jersey Trails Plan

 ||Recreational Trails Grant Program Updates

-Thank you for your interest in enhancing recreational opportunities for the residents of New Jersey!
+Thank you for your continued patience and for your interest in enhancing recreational opportunities for the residents of New Jersey!

 Grant program overview

 The Federal Highway Administration’s Recreational Trails Program (RTP) provides financial assistance to states for developing and maintaining trails and trail facilities.
 The RTP funds come from the Federal Highway Trust Fund, and represent a portion of the motor fuel excise tax collected from non-highway recreational fuel use.
 Since the program’s inception in 1993, New Jersey has awarded more than $16 million to federal, state, county and local governments, and non-profit agencies.
 Projects are funded on an 80% federal share and 20% matching share basis.
 In 2010, over $1 million was available for projects.
 Of the funding available each year, 30% is allocated for non-motorized trail projects, 30% for motorized trail projects, and 40% for diversified use trail projects.